danae/hku-makerskills/README.md

         ssh pi@fe80::5563:28e9:b94e:8c3c%eth3

-However every time the Pi boots the IPv6 address changes, so I would like to use the hostname of the Pi to SSH into it.
+However every time the Pi boots the IPv6 address changes, so I would like to use the hostname of the Pi to SSH into it or set a fixed IP address.

+## Set a fixed IPv6 address

+To set a fixed IPv6 address, add the following lines to the `/etc/dhcpcd.conf` file:

+        interface usb0
+        static ip_address=169.254.64.64
+        static ip6_address=fe80::40:40

+Reboot the Pi.
+You can now SSH into the Pi using the IPv6 address:

+        ssh pi@fe80::40:40

+For now this is the best solution, since Windows doesn't have any zeroconf or bonjour servces installed and the ones I tried don't work.